Edge-to-edge Tilings of the Sphere by Angle Congruent Pentagons: Reductions of AVC(5A36)

 The tilings obtained by glueing Figure \ref{Subfig-3A36A-4} to itself are given by the normal lines in Figure \ref{3A36C}, with $\bullet$ and $\circ$ as vertices.
-We apply the same process of assigning $\delta$ and $\epsilon$ to $\bullet$ and $\circ$ vertices, and all vertices at the ends of the dashed edges are $\alpha^3$.
-We get the two tilings, and the exchange of all gray $\delta, \epsilon$ give the only other two tilings. \end{proof}
+We apply the same process of adding red subdivision lines, assigning $\delta$ and $\epsilon$ to $\bullet$ and $\circ$ vertices.
+We get two tilings in Figures \ref{Subfig-3A36C1} and \ref{Subfig-3A36C3}, and the exchange of all red $\delta, \epsilon$ also gives tilings.
+Again we use yellow color to indicate trapeziums in the quadrilateral tiling.
+Then it is easy to see that exchanging all red $\delta,\epsilon$ in Figure \ref{Subfig-3A36C1} gives the tiling in Figure \ref{Subfig-3A36C2}, and exchanging all red $\delta,\epsilon$ in Figure \ref{Subfig-3A36C2} gives an equivalent tiling.
+In fact, Figure \ref{Subfig-3A36C1} is the union of two identical half sphere tilings ${\mc X}$, and Figure \ref{Subfig-3A36C2} is the union of two identical half sphere tilings ${\mc Y}$, and Figure \ref{Subfig-3A36C3} is the union of ${\mc X}$ and ${\mc Y}$.